Tips on Using Dog Probiotic Supplements

 How often should I give my dog a probiotic? – Most probiotics recommend to give them to your dog every day.
 This is perfectly acceptable and works fine.
 For further guidance, you can consult your veterinarian.

 How much probiotic should I give my dog per day? – This just depends on the size of your dog and the type of probiotic that you have purchased.
 The label will have all the information you need for proper dosing.

 What happens when I take my dog off probiotics? – You will still notice positive benefits if you take your dog off probiotics.
 This is assuming that the colony has already formed in their intestine.
-The exact time that these benefits last varies depending on your dog and the colony, but a few weeks is typical.
+The exact time that these benefits last vary depending on your dog and the colony, but a few weeks is typical.